Acton Park (Tas.)

 Acton Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Acton Park's dwellings, as recorded in the latest Census, were entirely houses with no other dwelling types present.
-This contrasts with Hobart metro's 85.3% houses and 14.7% other dwellings.
-Home ownership in Acton Park stood at 45.8%, with mortgaged dwellings at 52.4% and rented ones at 1.8%.
+Acton Park's dwellings, according to the latest Census, were all houses (100.0%) with no other dwelling types present.
+In contrast, Hobart metro had 85.3% houses and 14.7% other dwellings.
+Home ownership in Acton Park was 45.8%, with mortgaged dwellings at 52.4% and rented ones at 1.8%.
 The median monthly mortgage repayment was $2,167, higher than Hobart metro's average of $1,517.
-Median weekly rent in Acton Park was $350, matching Hobart metro's figure but lower than the national average of $375.
+The median weekly rent in Acton Park was $350, matching Hobart metro's figure but lower than the national average of $375.
 Nationally, Acton Park's mortgage repayments were significantly higher at $2,167 compared to Australia's average of $1,863.

 Frequently Asked Questions - Housing